Work with Your Waste & Recycling Hauler

 - What recyclable materials do they accept?

-- Will the business receive revenue on any of the materials?
+- Will the business receive revenue from any of the materials?
 If so, how much will be received for those materials?

 - What are the charges for the collection of recyclables?